nadinejackson1/satellite-image-classification-deforestation-pollution/README.md

 ### Dataset

-The dataset used for this project is sourced from the [Planet: Understanding the Amazon from Space Kaggle competition](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data).
+The dataset used for this project is sourced from the [Amazon Deforestation from Space](https://www.kaggle.com/datasets/prosperchuks/amazonsatelliteimages) Kaggle dataset.
 The dataset contains multi-label satellite images taken from the Amazon rainforest, with each image associated with one or more tags.

 ### Requirements